Condenser vs Vented Dryer UK

 - Choosing vented without checking whether the setup really suits the property

-- Assuming cheaper always means better value
+- Assuming cheaper upfront always means better value

 - Ignoring placement flexibility